TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 11/1 Corinthians 11.6.md

 ---

-For if a woman is not veiled, let her also be shorn: but if it is a shame to a woman to be shorn or shaven, let her be veiled.
+For if a woman is not covered, let her also be shorn.
+But if it is shameful for a woman to be shorn or shaved, let her be covered.